 This information will help you prepare for your nipple and areola reconstruction using a skin graft.

-A skin graft is made by taking tissue from one part of your body (called the donor site) and moving it to the surgical site that needs to be covered (called the recipient site).
-Typical donor sites include the groin and lower abdomen; however, your surgeon may choose other sites.
+A skin graft is made by taking tissue from 1 part of your body (donor site) and moving it to the surgical site that needs to be covered (recipient site).
+Common donor sites include the groin and lower abdomen (belly).

 Your nipple will be made from the skin on your chest.
-Your areola will be made with a skin graft surrounding your nipple.
+Your areola (brown circle around your nipple) will be made with a skin graft surrounding your nipple.

 Before Your Procedure

-Results of any tests done outside of MSK, such as a cardiac stress test, echocardiogram (echo), or carotid doppler study.
+- Results of any tests done outside of Memorial Sloan Kettering (MSK), such as a cardiac stress test, echocardiogram (echo), or Carotid Doppler study.

 Your nurse will give you a resource called Getting Ready for Surgery, which includes important information on how to prepare for your procedure.

-In addition to the information in Getting Ready for Surgery, please remember the following:
+In addition to the information in Getting Ready for Surgery, remember the following:

-On the day of your procedure, wear a thin, nonpadded bra or a form-fitting, light-colored shirt.
-This will help you and your surgeon finalize where your nipple and areola will be placed.
+- On the day of your procedure, wear a thin, nonpadded bra or a form-fitting, light-colored shirt.
+This will help you and your surgeon see where your nipple and areola will be placed.

-Bring loose clothing to wear home after your procedure.
-You do not want to have any pressure or friction on your incisions (surgical cuts).
+- Bring loose clothing to wear home after your procedure.
+You don’t want to have any pressure or friction on your incisions (surgical cuts).

-If you were given stickers to help your surgeon place your nipple and areola, wear them the day of your procedure.
+- If you received stickers to help your surgeon place your nipple and areola, wear them the day of your procedure.

 After changing into a hospital gown, you will meet your nurse.
-He or she will place an intravenous (IV) catheter into a vein, usually in your hand or arm.
+They will place an intravenous (IV) catheter into a vein, usually in your hand or arm.
 At first, you will receive fluids through the IV, but it will be used later to give you anesthesia (medication to make you sleep).
-Your doctor will explain the procedure and answer any questions you have.
+Your surgeon will explain the procedure to you and answer any questions you have.